By Diane Huberty, Retired RN, Certified Neuro Nurse ...and ALS Patient

 develop pneumonia from the food getting into your lungs.
 This is not a "Maybe."
 This is inevitable.
 A feeding tube

-will allow you to get optimal nutrition and fluids, and allow you to continue enjoying those things you can safely
+will allow you to get optimal nutrition, fluids and medications, and allow you to continue enjoying those things

 When choking first begins it is time to have a swallow study done.
 It is unlikely that an early swallow study

 will indicate that you must quit eating and drinking.
 Instead, it will show which swallowing muscles are causing the